Advanced Manufacturing Materials and Processes

 The CTMA program has the ideal collaborative model for manufactures, academia and DoD.
 We create relationships and opportunities, drive cutting edge R&D, and contract industry intelligence from a unique perspective.
 Through partnerships, training, software, and business operations, CTMA can help achieve industry objectives while satisfying DoD needs through demonstration of new technologies prior to full deployment.

 Environmental Protection Agency

-The United States Environmental Protection Agency (EPA) protect human health and the environment by writing and enforcing regulations based on laws passed by Congress.
-We help the domestic manufacturing industry stay compliant with new EPA standards and support the sustainable manufacturing community with resources and the creation of new design tools.
+The United States Environmental Protection Agency (EPA) protects human health and the environment by writing and enforcing regulations based on laws passed by Congress.
+We provide resources to help the domestic manufacturing industry stay compliant with new EPA standards and support the sustainable manufacturing community with resources and the creation of new design tools.